 Settlers - Whose land is this?

 The Moab Valley is part of the Ute ancestral homeland.
-The Church of Jesus Christ of Latter-day Saints colonized much of Utah, with faithful missionaries directed to settle in places with water and arable land, regardless of indigenous inhabitation.
+The Church of Jesus Christ of Latter-day Saints colonized much of Utah, with faithful missionaries directed to settle in places with water and arable land, regardless of Indigenous inhabitation.
 In 1855, the church sent 41 men to establish a community where the Old Spanish Trail crossed the Colorado River.
-When the Elk Mountain Mission arrived that June, a fort was promptly built near where Motel 6 stands today.
+When the Elk Mountain Mission arrived that June, a fort was promptly built just south of where the Moab Springs Ranch is today.
 Conflict between the mission settlers and Utes soon arose and the mission was abandoned in September of 1855.
 By the 1870s, ranchers and homesteaders began to trickle into the valley.

 The Church of Jesus Christ of Latter-day Saints and the Elk Mountain Mission

-Driven from their communities east of the Mississippi River because of religious persecution, members of the Church of Jesus Christ of Latter-day Saints settled in the Salt Lake City area of northern Utah and southwestern Wyoming where farming would be good.
-From this base, missions were sent out to surrounding areas establishing communities and wrestling control of the land from the local Indian tribes.
+Driven from their communities east of the Mississippi River because of religious persecution, members of the Church of Jesus Christ of Latter-day Saints settled in the Salt Lake City area of northern Utah and southwestern Wyoming where farming was bountiful.
+From this base, missions were sent out to surrounding areas establishing communities and wrestling control of the land from the local Native tribes.

 Listen to Kathryn Jackson, a descendant of William Moronia Behunin, member of the Elk Mountain Mission, talk about the first attempts by the group to 'settle' the Moab Valley.